purerl/purescript/README.md

 Erlang file: `Foo/MyModule.erl`
 Erlang module: `foo_myModule@foreign`

-Note that the FFI code for a module must not only be in a file named correctly, but the module must be named the same as the output module with `@foreign` appended.
+Note that the FFI code for a module must not only be in a file named correctly, but the module must be named the same as the output module with `@foreign` appended (so *not* following the Erlang module naming requirement until this gets copied to output).

 FFI files *MUST* export explicitly the exact set of identifiers which will be imported by the corresponding PureScript file.
 The compiler will check these exports and use them to inform codegen.